| by CTEC

 Propaganda

-NRM’s propaganda indicates a strong desire to appeal to a broad audience, with comparatively toned-down calls for violence and a largely increased representation of women.
+NRM’s propaganda indicates a strong desire to appeal to a broad audience in line with its efforts to establish itself as a strong alternative to democratic governance, as well as to have a large recruiting pool to choose from.
+To accomplish this, NRM’s propaganda strategically prioritizes instances of community activism, increases representation of women, and de-emphasizes calls for violence and extremist rhetoric.
 On its official website, the organization claims to prioritize activism that results in positive representation for itself and for fascism more broadly, explaining that humanitarian actions like food distribution to underserved citizens and acts of physical protection like street patrolling will contribute to more widespread support.
 NRM aims to use the broad publicity gained from these perceived acts of heroism to recruit a small number of “quality” activists, noting that “the main intention of this activism is not to persuade large sections of the population to join us,” but instead to cultivate dedicated and loyal members.
 This recruitment strategy is in line with the accelerationist argument that “a few can change the whole”—that a small number of powerful and unwavering adherents can radically alter the trajectory of the future.
 Notably, this messaging is consistent with the propaganda disseminated by other accelerationist organizations.

 NRM boasts a number of mediums through which it spreads its propaganda, including its official website, merchandise shop, media platforms, TV channels, and radio channels.
 Both male and female members contribute to this propaganda, writing opinion pieces on a variety of topics, posting content, and contributing to radio segments in an effort to appeal to the target audience’s various interests.
 Members of the organization also disseminate physical propaganda, including flags, backlit signs, placards, leaflets, and stickers, in public locations.
 Smaller physical propaganda, like leaflets, are sometimes placed into mailboxes at residential locations.
 The dissemination of physical propaganda is known within NRM as “primary activism”; following this activism, special reports called “action reports” are released on its official website detailing the relative success of the propaganda dissemination.
 In some instances, individual Nests are praised for a particularly successful operation.
 Additionally, NRM members themselves occasionally act as propaganda for the organization, attending public protests, demonstrations, speeches, and rallies to provoke outrage and force media discussion on an international scale.